|

 himself to show his surpriseand annoyance.
 "I had planned

-this as an informal talk between father and son, Lassui; I did
+an informal talk between father and son, Lassui; I did not expect

 He beckoned Legolas and Lord Fingolfin into his spacious study-library